OHDSI/Achilles/notes.md

 #Analyzing Heel Results
+###Simple rules:
-###Simple rules: There are  simple rules that generate a single error or warning
+There are  simple rules that generate a single error or warning.

+###Complex rules
-###Complex rules: However, some rules (e.g., rule_id 6) can generate multiple rows.
+However, some rules (e.g., rule_id 6) can generate multiple rows.
 The true primary key for output is combination of rule_id and analysis_id

+#Possible outputs
+##Heel
+All errors encoutered

+##Full Data characterization
+Full listing of AchillesResults and AchillesResultsDist tables

+##Describe
+We propose a new output table for Achilles that we refer to as AchillesDescribe This can be a subset of full output tables that removes some elements (e.g., frequency data that are sensitive to a data partner within a consortium/study).